 - We believe that the development of this PUD will continue to utilize geographic areas that will maintain both the existing and proposed built environments without placing undue burden on the area residents or services.
-This development as proposed will implement the following policy: - LU 5.5 Compatible development - As a single-family attached infill development, this project is compatible with the single-family residences to the south and RSF zoning to the north.
-The PUD overlay assures compatibility with the adjacent CC zoned land to the east and the RMF zone to the west by allowing for higher-intensity development while remaining within the RSF zone.
+This development as proposed will implement the following policy: - LU 5.5 Compatible development - O As a single-family attached infill development, this project is compatible with the RSF zone to the east, south and west; and RMF zoning to the north.
+The PUD overlay assures compatibility with the adjacent RMF zoned land to the north by allowing for higher-intensity development while remaining within the RSF zone.
+It should be noted that the site has steep slopes that limit the density of the site, particularly along Victory Heights Drive.